cassidyjames/cassidyjames.github.io/_posts/2025-02-13-gnome-foot-logo-rebrand.md

 2. **Where is the foot‽**

-You see, the site didn't feature the GNOME logo at the top of the page—it just has the word **GNOME**, with the actual logo relegated to the footer.
+You see, the site didn't[^logo update] feature the GNOME logo at the top of the page—it just had the word **GNOME**, with the actual logo relegated to the footer.
 Admittedly, some folks reacted both ways (it's pretty, but where's the foot?).
 To me, it seems that the second reaction was _mostly_ the sentiment of a handful of long-time contributors who had grown very cozy with the current GNOME logo:

 ![GNOME Logo, which is a foot](/images/blog/gnome-foot-logo-rebrand/foot.svg#gh-light-mode-only){: .card }
 ![GNOME Logo, which is a foot (dark version)](/images/blog/gnome-foot-logo-rebrand/foot-dark.svg#gh-dark-mode-only){: .card }

-I've also heard
+[^logo update]: I wrote a quick [merge request to use the logo](https://gitlab.gnome.org/Teams/Websites/www.gnome.org/-/merge_requests/28) on the website yesterday since I figured someone else would, anyway; that has since been merged.

-### What's the problem?
+### Why the foot?

 The current GNOME logo is a four-toed foot that is sort of supposed to look like a letter G. According to legend (read: my conversations with designers and contributors who have been working with GNOME for more years than I have fingers _and_ toes), it is basically a story of happenstance: an early wallpaper featured footprints in the sand, that was modified into an icon for the menu, that was turned into a sort of logo while being modified to look like the letter G, and then that version was cleaned up a bit and successfully trademarked by the GNOME Foundation.